dshen109/dshen109.github.io/_pages/about.md

 About Me
 ========

-I am a seocnd-year udent in Electrical Engineer and Computer Science at MIT working with Marija Ilic.
+I am a second-year student in Electrical Engineer and Computer Science at MIT working with Marija Ilic.
 I graduated with a B.S. in mechanical engineering from UC Berkeley in 2020 and previously worked as a software engineer with Axiom Cloud and as a research intern with the REopt group at NREL.
 My research interests include